stevelr/age-op/op-connect/README.md

 makes it easy to use [`age-op`](https://github.com/stevelr/age-op) on a remote server - even if the remote server doesn't have a 1Password desktop app installed.

-Here are some scripts and instructions for using a remote server over ssh.
+Here are some scripts and instructions for using `age-op` on a remote server over ssh.

 ## Setup